 Finishing the Chic Country Quilt

-When quilting Chic Country I had one issue with my backing however.
+When quilting Chic Country I had one issue with my backing, however.
 I used a grey linen print from Robert Kaufman’s Homespun collection.
 The piece of fabric was only slightly bigger than my quilt top and despite having it basted together the backing moved while quilting.
-And it moved so much that I had to cut of 2 inch along all sides of the quilt.
+And it moved so much that I had to cut 2 inches along all sides of the quilt.

 I could have cried!
 So much nice fabric wasted!
 But I learned from this experience not to be stingy with my backing.
 I did not want to sew two stripes together to have a bigger piece and just used the width of the fabric.
 This is definitely a mistake I will not do again.

-In total I worked only 12 days on this quilt.
-Would I have not interrupted my work several times and would I have not done other projects in parallel, it would have been totally feasible to finish it in September.
+In total, I worked only 12 days on this quilt.
+Would I had not interrupted my work several times and would I have not done other projects in parallel, it would have been totally feasible to finish it in September.

 I am happy to hear your feedback on this quilt project.
 Please comment in the comment box below and let me know what you think.